 About a week or two after delivery, the scab over the site where the placenta was attached in the uterus comes off, causing vaginal bleeding of up to about a cup.
 Sanitary pads, changed frequently, may be used to absorb this discharge.
 Tampons should not be used until the woman's practitioner approves their use.
 If women are concerned about heavy bleeding, they should contact their doctor.

 Mothers who are not breastfeeding may safely take drugs to relieve pain.

 For women who are breastfeeding, acetaminophen and ibuprofen are relatively safe pain relievers.
 Many other drugs appear in breast milk.
-Women who need to take drugs while breastfeeding Drug Use During Breastfeeding When mothers who are breastfeeding have to take a drug, they wonder whether they should stop breastfeeding.
-The answer depends on the following: How much of the drug passes into the milk Whether... read more should talk to their doctor about it.
+Women who need to take drugs while breastfeeding Medication and Substance Use During Breastfeeding When women who are breastfeeding have to take a medication, they wonder whether they should stop breastfeeding.
+The answer depends on the following: How much of the medication passes into the... read more should talk to their doctor about it.

 The area around the vaginal opening is usually sore, and the area may sting during urination.
 Tears in the perineum or episiotomy repairs can contribute to the soreness and cause swelling.

 Immediately after delivery and for the first 24 hours, ice or cold packs may be used to relieve the pain and swelling.
 Anesthetic creams or sprays can be applied to the skin.

 Later, washing the area around the vagina with warm water 2 or 3 times a day may help reduce tenderness.
 Warm sitz baths can help relieve pain.
 Sitz baths are taken in a sitting position with water covering only the perineum and buttocks.